Henonicks/F2/README.md

 `sound/disc/disc_create.wav` - the sound that's played when a disc is spawned, the exact same as the charging sound of a portal gun on a pedestal from Portal.

-`sound/test/stage1.wav` - music played when the player opens the first door.
+`sound/test/<vex,normal>/stage1.wav` - music played when the player opens the first door.
 A cut off loop of Die Cut Laser Dance.

-`sound/test/stage2.wav` - intro played after the player enters the big collapsing room, before `stage2.1.wav`.
+`sound/test/<vex,normal>/stage2.wav` - intro played after the player enters the big collapsing room, before `stage2.1.wav`.
 A cut off intro of Vitrification Order that fades in.

-`sound/test/stage2.1.wav` - a cut off loop of Vitrification Order.
+`sound/test/<vex,normal>/stage2.1.wav` - a cut off loop of Vitrification Order.
 Plays right after `stage2.wav`.

-`sound/test/stage3.wav` - A part of [Locked In Hyperspeed](https://www.youtube.com/watch?v=V2kRGDoaCLY) by [Atelz Vex](https://www.youtube.com/@AtelzVex), played after the player presses the button in the locked area behind a secret panel with a cube.
+`sound/test/<vex,normal>/stage3.wav` - A part of [Locked In Hyperspeed](https://www.youtube.com/watch?v=V2kRGDoaCLY) by [Atelz Vex](https://www.youtube.com/@AtelzVex), played after the player presses the button in the locked area behind a secret panel with a cube.
 Tells them to escape the rising goo.

-`sound/test/stage4.wav` - A cut off loop of Bots Build Bots, played when the player drains the toxic goo.
+`sound/test/<vex,normal>/stage4.wav` - A cut off loop of Bots Build Bots, played when the player drains the toxic goo.

 `scripts/vscripts/velocity/velocity_checker.nut` - A simple script limiting the player's velocity when they go through a portal placed on the angled panel.
 I have no idea how catapults work so now I have to keep paking (typo intended) this file.

-`scripts/game_sounds_music.txt` - A modified version of the same file, adding the custom music.
+`maps/test_level_sounds.txt` - A modified version of `scripts/game_sounds_music.txt` from the `portal2` directory, adding the custom music.
 Used to play the soundtrack and enable the Music Volume slider.